Nurettin Demirtaş: Political career

 On 17 December 2007 he was arrested on his return from a European tour and imprisoned on charges of forging a document to evade military conscription.
 He was released 28 April 2008 by a military court and enlisted in the army the following day.
 Turkish men are required to serve in the army for up to 15 months after the age of 20 unless they have health problems that prevent them from fulfilling military duty.
 In May 2008 he resigned from the presidency of the DTP.
 On 9 November 2009 he was sentenced to 6 years and 3 months for having attended a funeral of PKK militants, a sentence he appealed.

 Later Demirtaş left Turkey and joined the PKK.
 Anadolu agency reported its armed forces had wounded Nurettin in 2015.

+He published an article which praised the PKK militant Seher Çağla Demir, the terrorist attacker who committed a suicide bombing in Ankara Kızılay.
+The attack resulted in 36 civilian deaths and 125 were wounded.
+In this article titled "Time for Doğa (Nature) !", where the code name "Doğa" referred to Seher Çağla Demir who organized the attack, Demirtaş argued that the Kızılay attack was a right action and that the suicide attacker Seher Çağla Demir was the pride and honor of humanity.

 Selahattin Demirtaş is his brother and former chairman of HDP.